 Tutorial assistance is available to students enrolled in a curriculum class at SCC.
 Tutoring is FREE for students and is provided on a drop-in and by appointment basis.
-Applications to request a tutor are available online at www.southwesterncc.edu/learning-assistance/appointment-learning-assistance or links are available on Moodle.
+Information for requesting a tutor is available at

+$www.
+Southwestern {\tt CC.edu/learning-assistance/appointment-learning-assistance}.$